 - Many headphones available on the market need a lot of power to drive loud enough.
 These headphones are usually of high impedance (above 100 ohms).

-- Most smartphones and other audio components do not include a headphone amplifier that can provide enough power to drive the more difficult-to-drive headphones.
+- Most phones and other audio devices don’t come with a headphone amplifier that has enough power to drive headphones that are harder to drive.

 You need to use your headphones in a different room or while on the move